CLSG

 Stephens, A. Lynn Post doctoral researcher

-Clement, John Professor of Education
+Clement, John Professor of Education, Emeritus

 CLSG publicatons (reprints, preprints, technical reports, etc.)